Khanr7433/collab-todo-app/README.md

 ### Real-time Features

-- **Live Updates** - See real-time updates when other users modify tasks
+- **Live Updates** - See real-time updates when other users modify projects or tasks
-- **Activity Tracking** - Monitor all team activities in the Activity Log page
+- **Activity Tracking** - Monitor all team activities in the Activity Log page with project filtering
 - **User Identification** - See "(You)" indicator for your own tasks and activities
-- **Socket Notifications** - Get notified when teammates make changes
+- **Socket Notifications** - Get notified when teammates make changes to shared projects
+- **Online Users** - See who's currently online and collaborating
+- **Project Synchronization** - Changes to projects are instantly reflected across all connected users

 ## 🔄 Real-time Features